open-mmlab/mmengine/docs/en/common_usage/speed_up_training.md

 `torch.compile` is still under development by PyTorch team.
 Some models may fail compilation.
 If you encounter errors during compilation, you can refer to [PyTorch Dynamo FAQ](https://pytorch.org/docs/2.0/dynamo/faq.html) for quick fix, or [TorchDynamo Troubleshooting](https://pytorch.org/docs/2.0/dynamo/troubleshooting.html) to post an issue in PyTorch.
 ```

-## Faster Optimizers
+## Using faster Optimizers

-If Ascend's equipment is used, Ascend's optimizer can be used to reduce the training time of the model.
-The optimizers supported by Ascend devices are as follows
+If Ascend devices are used, you can use the Ascend optimizers to shorten the training time of the model.
+The optimizers supported by Ascend devices are as follows:

 - NpuFusedAdadelta
 - NpuFusedAdam